-Digital solutions—such as mobile money, digital health, virtual learning, and smart agriculture—have been transformative in developed and emerging economies alike.
+Digital innovations—such as mobile money, digital health, virtual learning, and smart agriculture—have been transformative in developed and emerging economies alike.
 And they will be an essential catalyst for achieving the United Nations’ ambitious Sustainable Development Goals (SDGs) by 2030.

-If you are a digital innovator, your sustainable business model is key—you need a smart, strategic plan for launch and long-term financial sustainability.
-Resonance has worked with partners on a range of digital solutions—including the health supply chain solution OpenLMIS, the land governance tool MAST, blockchain innovations, and catch documentation and traceability technologies—at various stages in the solution lifecycle.
+If you are a digital innovator, your sustainable business model is key—you need a smart, strategic plan for launch, impact, and long-term financial sustainability.
+Resonance has worked with partners on a range of digital innovations—including the health supply chain solution OpenLMIS, the land governance tool MAST, blockchain innovations, and catch documentation and traceability technologies—at various stages in the solution lifecycle.

-At the heart of designing an appropriate sustainable business model for a new digital solution is understanding the product’s unique value proposition—or the value you’re hoping to deliver to the customer who buys or engages with your solution.
+At the heart of designing an appropriate sustainable business model for a new digital innovation is understanding the product’s unique value proposition—or the value you’re hoping to deliver to the customer who buys or engages with your solution.
 Said another way, what is the ‘unfair advantage’ that your product has—when compared to your competition—that will make a customer want to engage with and continue to use your solution?
 To hone your exact and specific value proposition, you should engage in ideation and testing with different target customer sets, to map:

 - What specific need does your product fill for different customer types?